Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/tick_handlers.md

 +++
 title = 'Tick Handlers'
 linkTitle = 'Tick Handlers'
-description = 'Written by Candy' weight = 0
-draft = false
+description = 'Tick handlers allow you to run code that runs constantly depending on conditions of your choosing.' weight = 0 draft = false
 +++